Moral outsourcing

-Moral outsourcing refers to placing responsibility for ethical decision-making on to external entities, often algorithms.
+Moral outsourcing is the placing of responsibility for ethical decision-making onto external entities, often algorithms.
 The term is often used in discussions of computer science and algorithmic fairness, but it can apply to any situation in which one appeals to outside agents in order to absolve themselves of responsibility for their actions.
 In this context, moral outsourcing specifically refers to the tendency of society to blame technology, rather than its creators or users, for any harm it may cause.

 Definition

 The term "moral outsourcing" was first coined by Dr. Rumman Chowdhury, a data scientist concerned with the overlap between artificial intelligence and social issues.
 Chowdhury used the term to describe looming fears of a so-called “Fourth Industrial Revolution” following the rise of artificial intelligence.

 Moral outsourcing is often applied by technologists to shrink away from their part in building offensive products.
 In her TED Talk, Chowdhury gives the example of a creator excusing their work by saying they were simply doing their job.
 This is a case of moral outsourcing and not taking ownership for the consequences of creation.

 When it comes to AI, moral outsourcing allows for creators to decide when the machine is human and when it is a computer - shifting the blame and responsibility of moral plights off of the technologists and onto the technology.
 Conversations around AI and bias and its impacts require accountability to bring change.
 It is difficult to address these biased systems if their creators use moral outsourcing to avoid taking any responsibility for the issue.

 One example of moral outsourcing is the anger that is directed at machines for “taking jobs away from humans” rather than companies for employing that technology and jeopardizing jobs in the first place.

 The term "moral outsourcing" refers to the concept of outsourcing, or enlisting an external operation to complete specific work for another organization.
 In the case of moral outsourcing, the work of resolving moral dilemmas or making choices according to an ethical code is supposed to be conducted by another entity.